codelamp/intrepid/README.md

 ### Theory objects

-Theory doesn't use constructors or classes generally, instead namespaces are built up as extended and mixed in objects using `Object.create` and `Object.assign`.
+Theory doesn't use function constructors or classes generally, instead namespaces are built up as extended and mixed in objects using `Object.create` and `Object.assign`.

 Over the years I've come to prefer this approach for a few reasons: